centreon/centreon-stream-connector-scripts/modules/docs/sc_macros.md

 This one is a bit more complicated.
 The purpose is to retrieve information from the event cache using a macro.
 If you rely on the centreon-stream-connectors-lib to fill the cache, here is what you need to know.

-There are 8 kind of cache
+There are 5 kind of cache

 - host cache (for any event that is linked to a host, which means any event but BA events)
 - service cache (for any event that is linked to a service)
-- poller cache (only generated if you filter your events on a poller)
-- severity cache (only generated if you filter your events on a severity)
-- hostgroups cache (only generated if you filter your events on a hostgroup)
-- servicegroups cache (only generated if you filter your events on a servicegroup)
+- poller cache (for any event that is linked to a poller, which means any event but BA events)
+- severity cache  (for any event that is linked to a host, which means any event but BA events)
 - ba cache (only for a ba_status event)
-- bvs cache (only generated if you filter your BA events on a BV)

 For example, if we want to retrieve the description of a service in the cache (because the description is not provided in the event data).
 We will use `{cache.service.description}`.